bearandhammer/knowledge-vault/obsidian-vault/👔 Professional Skills/Azure Fundamentals.md

 #### Benefits of Cloud Computing

-The ability to rent computing on demand - paying for what you use.
+The ability to rent computing resources on demand - paying for what you use.

 1000+ different services.